-O’Connell, a Democrat, was the representative for Rhode Island's 3rd congressional district from 1929 to 1931.
+O’Connell was the representative for Rhode Island’s 3rd congressional district and was a Democrat.
+He served from 1929 to 1931.

 From Dec 1923 to May 1930, O’Connell missed 32 of 331 roll call votes, which is 9.7%.
 This is better than the median of 17.8% among the lifetime records of representatives serving in May 1930.
 The chart below reports missed votes over time.